 Bed bugs are a common pest in central Pennsylvania.
 They infest clothing, beds, couches, and other areas where they can hide easily.
 Although they are not considered disease transmitters, bed bugs can leave you and your family with several bites and create a generally unclean environment in your home.
 If you think you have a bed bug problem, do not hesitate to contact us.
-Just click the button below to request a consultation.
+Just click the button below to request an appointment.

 Bed bugs are tiny insects that feed on human blood and will typically bite at night, giving them their name.
 They prefer dark, concealed locations, are common in high-density areas, and are avid travelers.